What Will I Learn?

 This course is taught at the HazMat awareness and operational levels.
 The course meets competencies recommended by NFPA 1072 and is supplemented by information from government agencies such as the Occupational Safety and Health Administration (OSHA), the Environmental Protection Agency (EPA), and the Department of Transportation (DOT).

-This course is for emergency response personnel who may be first on the scene of a hazardous materials emergency.
+• This course is for Emergency Medical Technicians with a current NREMT certification who may be first on the scene of a hazardous materials emergency.

 After completion of this course students have the ability to identify hazardous materials and weapons of mass destruction.
 The ability to identify awareness-level personal and public protective actions.